 The Vision

-A New Destination for Leicester Square
+A new destination for Leicester Square

-Elsewhere in London, successful examples include Frameless, Lightroom and The Crystal Maze LIVE Experience.
 Internationally, teamLab Borderless demonstrates the scale of opportunity as a purpose-designed, multi-sensory environment generating an estimated £44 million in annual revenue.
 With the UK experience economy valued at around £300 billion, this highlights both strong demand and the opportunity to deliver a major new attraction in central London.

 Tokyo, Japan - April, 2022: Digital Arts being exhibited at TeamLab Borderless, augmented reality and virtual reality themed museum where visitor can be a part of arts. credit: KenSoftTH / Shutterstock.com

-Explore our design proposals
+Explore the proposals

 From the outside